 In describing the County-wide racial and ethnic make-up, the County AI notes that white residents make up roughly three-quarters the Consortium population while Hispanic residents make up the largest minority group in the Consortium and is most concentrated in the northwest part of the County surrounding the cities of Santa Maria and Guadalupe.
 The Hispanic population in this general area was greater than 70%.
 A few tracts around Lompoc and cities along the Consortium's south coast also showed concentrations of residents identifying themselves as Hispanic.
 This countywide distribution is illustrated in Figure D-3.
-As seen in Figure D-4, the percentage of non white population in Carpinteria is highest in the western and central portions of the City.
 Since 2010, the County as a whole has become a little less diverse.
 Countywide, Hispanic residents comprise the largest population group (46.4% as reported in the 2021 5-year ACS), a slight increase compared to 43.7% reported in the 2014 5-year ACS.
 The non-Hispanic white population declined slightly from 46.8% to 43.0% during this time period.